lebailly/lebailly.github.io/index.md

 # Mathematics

 **Masters Thesis** - I studied a phenomena observed in the 17th century by Christian Huygens.
 He found that two pendulum clocks placed on a common support synchronized over time.
 I looked a model of this type of coupling.
-I looked at what happens when driven pendulums (which can exhibit chaotic behavior) replace the clocks.
+I also looked at what happens when driven pendulums (which can exhibit chaotic behavior) replace the clocks.
 My thesis is available [here][10].

 **Senior Seminar** - In the Spring of 2007 I took a senior seminar class (though I was a junior at the time) which covered representation theory and differences sets.
 In this class we had two groups projects.
 The [first paper][7] focused on representation theory.
 The [second paper][8] focused on difference sets.
 Both papers were written with Avram Gottschlich and Trevor Sedberry.